bguesman/docsify-test/docs/editor/blocks/procedural_cloud_volume_block.md

 #### Max Consecutive Zero Samples
 **C# member variable:** `int m_maxConsecutiveZeroSamples` \
 Max number of consecutive zero samples before detail ray marching switches back to coarse ray marching.

+#### Use Temporal Denoising
+**C# member variable:** `bool m_useTemporalDenoising` \
+When enabled, Expanse will use TAA-based denoising to allow fewer samples to be taken per frame.
+Be careful when you use this in combination with reprojection, as things can start to get quite blurry.

+#### Denoising History Frames
+**C# member variable:** `int m_denoisingHistoryFrames` \
+Number of history frames to use for temporal denoising.
+You should probably keep this low if you plan on having rapid cloud movement or cloud flythrough.

+#### Optimize For Flythrough
+**C# member variable:** `bool m_optimizeForFlythrough` \
+When enabled, makes some adjustments to reprojection to make it more useable for cloud flythrough.
+In particular, disables reprojection at the very edges of clouds, to avoid the worst of the reprojection artifacts.

+#### Flythrough Threshold
+**C# member variable:** `float m_flythroughThreshold` \
+Available when `m_optimizeForFlythrough` is `true`.
+Controls the threshold at which reprojection is disabled at cloud edges.
+A lower value will disable reprojection more liberally.
+A higher value will only disable reprojection for the very edges of the clouds.

 <!---------------------------------------------------------------------------------------->
 <!--------------------------------------- METADATA --------------------------------------->